tmb4qf/neuralpacman/README.md

-# neuralpacman
+# Neural Pacman
-Training a neural network to play Pacman
+Training a neural network to play Pacman in the browser.